 - If my Venus is in Pisces but I don't have Lakshmi Yoga, do I still get its benefits?

 - Yes, to a meaningful extent.
-Venus exalted in Pisces is the highest dignity Venus can achieve, and the resulting Venusian benefits — artistic refinement, physical grace, fortune through relationships, and the Venusian texture of beauty and culture — manifest strongly regardless of whether the strict classical Lakshmi Yoga conditions are met.
-For most ascendants, exalted Venus in Pisces forms Malavya Yoga (one of the Pancha Mahapurusha Yogas) when placed in a Kendra.
-Malavya Yoga and Lakshmi Yoga share many qualitative signatures even though they are technically distinct in classical Jyotish.
+Venus exalted in Pisces is the highest dignity Venus can achieve, and the resulting Venusian benefits - artistic refinement, physical grace, fortune through relationships, and the Venusian texture of beauty and culture - can manifest strongly even when the strict Lakshmi Yoga conditions are not met.
+For ascendants where Pisces falls in a Kendra, exalted Venus forms Malavya Yoga, one of the Pancha Mahapurusha Yogas.
+Malavya Yoga and the Venus-led Lakshmi reading share many qualitative signatures even though they are technically distinct in classical Jyotish.

 - Can someone have both Lakshmi Yoga and Dhana Yoga together?